 Let us take a look into some of the statutory laws governing the whole procedure of divorce in India along with specific guidelines which need to be followed.

 Divorce can be obtained in a couple of ways.
-What one needs to know first is how to file divorce in India.
-Either with the mutual consent or, where either of the spouses sends another, a notice for divorce, which is also known as contested divorce.
+What one needs to know first is how to file a divorce in India.
+Either with mutual consent or where either of the spouses sends another, a notice for divorce, which is also known as contested divorce.
 Before filing for the finality of the divorce, the concerned parties need to be aware of what is the procedure for divorce along with the different divorce types in India.

 Divorce with Mutual Consent

 In India, mutual consent procedure of divorce in India is much less time consuming than the contested divorce process.
-When both the spouses agree to dissolve a disturbed marriage they can pursue the Indian divorce procedure with Mutual Consent.
+When both spouses agree to dissolve a disturbed marriage they can pursue the Indian divorce procedure with Mutual Consent.

-After filing of the joint petition the court will give a period of six to eighteen months to the parties.
-This time period is called the cooling off phase.
+After filing of the joint petition, the court will give a period of six to eighteen months to the parties.
+This time period is called the cooling-off phase.
 If within this time frame the spouses do not reconcile then the parties can move towards filing for divorce via filing the second motion.

-After filing the second motion, if the court is satisfied that both the parties have given their consent for the divorce, free from any coercion or undue influence then the court will pass a decree of Divorce.
+After filing the second motion, if the court is satisfied that both parties have given their consent for the divorce, free from any coercion or undue influence then the court will pass a Decree of Divorce.
 On the basis of the terms of settlement which both the parties have agreed and written in their divorce petition, Indian divorce procedure is then complete under mutual consent.

-Point to be noted that according to law (Section 13 B of Hindu Marriage Act, 1955 and Section 28 of the Special Marriage Act, 1954) to file a joint petition of Divorce with Mutual Consent the couple should be separated for over a year or two years (as per the relevant statute) Often, it has been seen that even when either of the couples is reluctant, they still agree to such a divorce because it is relatively less expensive and not as traumatic as a contested divorce.
+Point to be noted that according to law (Section 13 B of the Hindu Marriage Act, 1955 and Section 28 of the Special Marriage Act, 1954) to file a joint petition of divorce with Mutual Consent the couple should be separated for over a year or two years (as per the relevant statute) Often, it has been seen that even when either of the couples is reluctant, they still agree to such a divorce because it is relatively less expensive and not as traumatic as a contested divorce.